NIPT Non-Invasive Prenatal Screening Test

 - Some couples and parents may choose not to undergo any genetic testing and feel comfortable with their risk of having a baby with a genetic disorder.
 While other parents prefer to be given all possible information to be prepared for their pregnancy journey.

-Our patients have access to experienced prenatal genetic counselors.
+Our specialists have access to experienced prenatal genetic counsellors through Monash IVF.